Before I get to the recipe – I have to share some exciting news!!

 - 1 (14.5 ounce) can diced tomatoes

-- Press the “Sauté” button on the Instant Pot and saute for 8-10 minutes, or until the onions begin to brown.
+- Press the sauté button, add the ghee and onions and stir-fry for 8-10 minutes, or until the onions begin to brown.

-- Next, add the ginger, garlic, serrano pepper and spices to the pot.
-Saute for 30 seconds, then add the ground beef.
-Cook until the beef is mostly brown.
+- Add the garlic, ginger, Serrano pepper and spices to the pot.
+Stir-fry for 30 seconds, then add the ground meat and cook until it is mostly browned.

-- Stir in the diced tomatoes and peas.
+- Add the diced tomatoes and peas and mix well

 - Garnish with cilantro and serve.